jsduenass/Stewart_Gough_platform_UNAL/readme.md

 The next step is to set the IP address of the host PC to 192.168.1.13 with subnet mask 255.255.255.0.
 Finally, to move the platform, run the *GUI_V3.m* file from the 'Software\GUI_V3' folder.

-#### Testing the connection
+### Testing the connection
 When the first connection to the platform was attempted in the lab, the code returned several errors.
-The first one was "wrong IP address" and the xpctarget.xpc object could not be created in MATLAB; reviewing the documentation we found that the definition of the variable was incorrect and it was corrected as follows:
+The first one was "wrong IP address" and the xpctarget.xpc object could not be created in MATLAB; reviewing the documentation we found that the definition ```tg =   xpctarget.xpc()``` produced an error if a default target had not been specified, so the following command explicitly stating the settings of the target was used:
 ```
-tg = xpxtarget.xpc('TCPIP','192.168.1.12','22222')
+tg =   xpctarget.xpc('TCPIP','192.168.1.12','22222')
 ```

-With this command the connection was established and then the GUI was executed, but it showed the error "application not loaded", and therefore, we decided to investigate in the BuildXPC.m file where a little more information was found.
+With this command the connection was established and then the GUI was executed, but it produced the error "application not loaded", and therefore, we decided to investigate in the BuildXPC.m file where a little more information was found.

 Two useful commands we found to handle the connection to the target were
 ```